 When can you see puffins on Lunga?

-The best time to see puffins on Lunga is between April and mid-August which is their breeding season.
+The best time to see the famous Isle of Lunga puffins is between April and mid-August, which is their breeding season.

 Do people live on Lunga?

 There are no people permanently living on Lunga.
-There are, however, temporary campsites used by researchers.
+However, there are also temporary campsites that researchers use.

 A remnant of an abandoned settlement can be found on the western edge of the island, and elsewhere there are remains of a hill fort and a mediaeval chapel.
 In 1800, the population of Lunga was around 20, but these people left in the mid-1850s.

 Are there toilets on Lunga?

 There are no toilets on the Isle of Lunga.